nkiyohara/latent-sde-mocap/README.md

 # Latent SDE MoCap Reproduction Attempt

 This repository contains code to attempt reproducing the motion capture experiments from [Li et al.'s work on Scalable Gradients for SDEs](https://arxiv.org/abs/2001.01328).
-The implementation is based on the [torchsde Lorenz attractor example](https://github.com/google-research/torchsde/blob/master/examples/latent_sde_lorenz.py), modified to work with motion capture data and incorporating architectural improvements from [Yıldız et al.'s work](https://arxiv.org/abs/1905.10994) on "Deep generative second order ODEs with Bayesian neural networks".
+The implementation is based on the [torchsde](https://github.com/google-research/torchsde) Lorenz attractor example, modified to work with motion capture data and incorporating architectural improvements from [Yıldız et al.'s ODE²VAE work](https://github.com/cagatayyildiz/ODE2VAE) on "Deep generative second order ODEs with Bayesian neural networks".

 **Current Status**: While we've implemented the architecture and training procedure, our Test MSE (~9.0) has not yet reached the performance reported in the original paper (~4.0).
 Work is ongoing to improve the results.